 The world of work is transforming at a rapid pace.
-Changes in technology, skills requirements, work relationships, and demographics threaten to leave many workers behind.
+Changes in technology, skills requirements, work relationships and demographics threaten to leave many workers behind.
 The effects of these trends are not evenly distributed.
-The goal of Montana Governor Steve Bullock’s 2018-2019 NGA Chair’s Initiative Good Jobs for All Americans is to demonstrate that governors have a key role to play in solving these challenges and to highlight innovative actions governors can take to connect workers to good-paying careers both today and in the future.
+The goal of Montana Governor Steve Bullock’s 2018-2019 NGA Chair’s Initiative Good Jobs for All Americans is to demonstrate the vital role that governors play in solving these challenges and to highlight innovative actions governors can take to connect workers to good-paying careers both today and in the future.

 GOOD JOBS FOR ALL AMERICANS: Governor Steve Bullock, 2018-2019 NGA Chair, on his vision for the initiative.

 2018-2019 NGA Chair Gov. Steve Bullock of Montana starts the dialogue with the nation's governors to begin advancing the goals and priorities of Good Jobs for All Americans.